-(1) During this period Roosevelt proceeded to operate the "New Deal" which is, fundamentally, a programme of broad capitalist offensive, directed towards strengthening the rôle of the financial oligarchy, the consolidation of the power of the trusts, the plundering of the masses behind a smoke screen of social demagogy, the disarming of the working class and the disorganisation of its ranks.
-For this purpose the bourgeoisie in the U.S.A. saw the possibilities of using the American Federation of Labour and the Company unions, taking out of the hands of the proletariat its basic weapon of struggle the strike weapon-and crushing the organisers of this struggle, the militant unions.
+1. During this period Roosevelt proceeded to operate the "New Deal" which is fundamentally a program of broad capitalist offensive, directed towards strengthening the role of the financial oligarchy, the consolidation of the power of the trusts, the plundering of the masses behind a smoke screen of social demagogy, the disarming of the working class and the disorganization of its ranks.
+For this purpose the bourgeoisie in the U.S.A. saw the possibilities of using the American Federation of Labor and the company unions, taking out of the hands of the proletariat its basic weapon of struggle-namely, the strike weapon-and crushing the organizers of this struggle, the militant unions.

-(2) During this period a wide strike movement developed in the U.S.A., affecting over one and a half million workers employed in almost every branch of industry.
-At first this unparalleled strike movement was objectively stimulated and let loose by the illusions which were sown by the N.I.R.A. among the broad strata of the workers.
+2. During this period a broad strike movement developed in the U.S.A., affecting over one and a half million workers employed in almost every branch of industry.
+At first this unparalleled strike movement was objectively stimulated and let loose by the illusions which were sown by the N.R.A. among the broad strata of the workers.
 These workers imagined that Roosevelt was on their side, and that they needed to help him; they thought they could use strikes to compel the capitalist companies to carry out Roosevelt's measures.
-Therefore the first strike wave (July-November, 1933), embracing 942,810 workers, took place, in its earlier stages, mainly under the slogan of "compelling the employers to recognise N.I.R.A. and of using it as a basis to establish codes for various industries."
+Therefore the first strike wave (July-November, 1933), which embraced 942,810 workers and took place in its earlier stages mainly under the slogan of "compelling the employers to recognize N.R.A. and of using it as a basis to establish codes for various industries".

-The second strike wave, which began approximately in March, 1934, and continued up to now, has affected 880,000 workers up to August 15.
+The second strike wave, which began approximately in March, 1934, and has continued up to now, has affected (until August 15) 880,000 workers.
 In the last two months (July-August) 386,000 workers have struck.
-This is mainly the result of the disillusionment of the masses in the "New Deal," the result of their gradual appreciation of the actual anti-working class essence of the whole of this new, complicated, artfully concealed system of laws and government actions, and of the treacherous game of the faithful helpers of the government-the A.F. of L. leaders.
-For this reason the strikes which have recently taken place are against the lowering of the standard of living; for its improvement, and for the fulfilment of the promises made in the "New Deal"; they are directed against the N.I.R.A., against the company unions which are being intensively forced on them with the open support of the government, and for the recognition of their own organisations.
-It is also very important to note that an increasing number are sympathy strikes in other industries, demands for general strikes, etc. These strikes are taking place against the will and intentions of the top leadership of the American Federation of Labour, and bear an exceptionally militant character; they are distinguished by the intensity of the struggle, and by their repetition (Alabama, Minneapolis); they are accompanied by ever more frequent bloody conflicts with the armed forces of the state apparatus and the companies (Toledo, San Francisco and a number of other cities) and are assuming the character of political actions ever more clearly.
+It is mainly the result of the disillusionment of the masses in the "New Deal", the result of their gradual appreciation of the real antiworking class essence of the whole of this new, complicated, artfully concealed system of laws and government actions, and of the treacherous role of the faithful helpers of the government-the A.F. of L. leaders.
+For this reason the strikes that have recently taken place are against the lowering of the standard of living, for its improvement and for the fulfillment of the promises made in the "New Deal"; they are directed against the N.R.A., against the company unions which are intensively being forced on them with the open support of the government, and for the recognition of their own organizations.
+And, it is very important to note, an increasing number are sympathy strikes in other industries, demand for general strikes, etc. These strikes are taking place against the will and intentions of the top leadership of the American Federation of Labor, and are of an exceptionally militant character; they are distinguished by the intensity of the struggle, by their repetition (Alabama, Minneapolis); they are accompanied by ever more frequent bloody conflicts with the armed forces of the State apparatus and the companies (Toledo, San Francisco and a number of other cities) and are ever more clearly assuming the character of political actions.